Looking for car stereos?Start shopping

 Tools needed: Phillips screwdriver, flat-blade screwdriver, 10mm driver, panel tool, drill and a 1/8" bit

 Adding bass to your Civic

 Honda didn’t put much thump in the Civic, so adding a subwoofer will really wake up any style of music.
-The Civic has impressive trunk space for a compact car, so there is plenty of room to add the necessary amp to go along with a sub and enclosure.
-Make sure you pick a deck with preamp outputs to make installation easier, and match your new subwoofer to an amp that has enough power to push it.
+The Civic has impressive trunk space for a compact car, so there's plenty of room to add the necessary amp to go along with a sub and enclosure.
+Make sure you pick a deck with preamp outputs to make installation easier, and match your new sub to an amp with enough power to push it.

 No amps were offered from the Honda factory, but they’re a must if you want the best possible sound.
 Just how much sound is up to you, but a good place to start is added power for your front speakers.
 If you’re adding a sub, you’ll also need a way to power it, so look at multichannel amps that can handle the subwoofer and your door speakers.
 There is plenty of room for the additional juice, with ample trunk space and room under the seats.

 This wasn’t an option on your Civic, but it's a necessity if you find yourself on the road a lot.
 Most receivers have the ability to add and control SiriusXM tuners, or you can pick up a portable satellite radio that can be easily transferred between vehicles.
 Your favorite stations will be right there wherever you go, and you’ll love the variety of music, sports and news, as well as hearing music you probably wouldn’t ever hear on terrestrial radio.

 With so many Civics being utilized as commuter cars, a navigation system can really come in handy.
 Double-DIN stereos won't fit in the Civic’s dash, so you'll have to find a single-DIN navigation receiver or rely on a portable GPS device.
 They’re easy to move from car to car, packed with handy points of interest and come with trusted software and maps pre-loaded for your journey.